Skip to main content

 What does HTML minification do?

-It removes comments, collapses whitespace, eliminates unnecessary line breaks, and strips optional tags.
-The result is the smallest valid HTML that renders identically to the original.
+It removes comments, collapses whitespace, and eliminates unnecessary line breaks.
+The result is smaller HTML that renders identically for most pages, though whitespace-sensitive regions such as pre and code blocks can be affected.
 A typical page shrinks 15-30%.

 Will minification break my page?